Im-Hsn/InMind-Project/README.md

 ## Project Overview

 This project implements an object detection system for industrial environments.
-We train and evaluate YOLOv5 models with different hyperparameters to identify the best configuration for detecting industrial objects.
+I train and evaluate YOLOv5 models with different hyperparameters to identify the best configuration for detecting industrial objects.

 ## Part 1: Data Preparation & Visualization

 ### 1. Loading the Dataset

-We used PyTorch DataLoader to load our dataset and labels for efficient batch processing.
+I used PyTorch DataLoader to load my dataset and labels for efficient batch processing.
 The implementation can be found in `Project/Part_1/load_dataset.py`.

 ### 2. Visualization of Labeled Images

-A function was developed to visualize the dataset with bounding box annotations to verify the correctness of our labels.
+A function was developed to visualize the dataset with bounding box annotations to verify the correctness of my labels.
 This is implemented in `Project/Part_1/visualize.py`.

 ### 3. Dataset Augmentation

-We explored dataset augmentation using Albumentations library to improve model robustness.
+I explored dataset augmentation using Albumentations library to improve model robustness.
 The augmentation includes horizontal flips, rotations, and contrast adjustments.
 Implementation is in `Project/Part_1/augment_dataset.py`.

 ![Augmented Image Example 1](./assets/aug_im_bbox.png) *Augmented image with preserved bounding boxes*

-![Augmented Image Example 2](./assets/aug_im_bbox2.png) *Another example of augmentation applied to our dataset*
+![Augmented Image Example 2](./assets/aug_im_bbox2.png) *Another example of augmentation applied to my dataset*

 ### 4. Dataset Splitting